On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Introduction

-{\bf{Notations.}} We denote the Euclidean norm and infinity norm by $\Vert\cdot\Vert$ and $\Vert \cdot\Vert_\infty$, respectively.
+{\bf{Notations.}} We denote the Euclidean norm and infinity norm by $\|\cdot\|$ and $\|\cdot\|_\infty$, respectively.
 We indicate by $\mathbb F \subseteq \R$ the subset of the real numbers that are exactly representable within the chosen number representation system.
-Specifically, given a real number $x\in \R$ and a rounding method, $\wt{x}\in\mathbb F$ is used to denote a corresponding fixed-point representation (which is not unique in case of stochastic rounding).
-We denote by $L$ the Lipschitz constant and by $\chi$ the largest distance between the iterates generated by GD and the minimizer, i.e., $\chi:=\max_{j=1,\dots,k} \Vert {\bf x}^{(j)}-{\bf x}^*\Vert$ where ${\bf x}^{(j)}\in \R^n$.
-Furthermore, the rounding precision is indicated by $u$.
+Specifically, given a real number $x\in \R$ and a rounding method, $\wt{x}\in\mathbb F$ is used to denote a corresponding fixed-point representation; this may be a result of a single rounding operation, or an accumulation of rounding errors (as in \eqref{eq:gd_fp}).
+This quantity depends on the specific rounding procedure, and is a random variable in the case of stochastic rounding.
+We denote by $L$ the Lipschitz constant for the gradient of the objective function and by $\chi$ the largest distance between the iterates generated by GD and the minimizer, i.e., $\chi:=\max_{k} \| \bx^{(k)}-\bx^*\|<\infty$, where $\bx^{(k)}\in \R^n$; in particular, we assume that the iterates of GD remain in a compact set.
+Furthermore, the rounding precision, i.e., the distance between two subsequent fixed-point numbers, is indicated by $u$.
+For instance, in binary representation, the rounding precision in fixed-point arithmetic with one fractional point can be expressed as $u=2^{-1}$.
+In the context of floating-point representations, $u$ indicates the relative approximation error due to rounding, i.e., $2^{1-m}$, where $m$ is the number of bits employed for the mantissa.
 We employ $\simeq$ and $\lesssim$ to denote approximate equality and inequality with error bounded up to second and higher-order terms in $u$ and a hidden constant with at most polynomial dependence on $n$, $L$, and $\chi$.